open-telemetry/oteps/text/0250-Composite_Samplers.md

 `Conjunction` is a composite sampler which takes two Samplers (delegates) as the arguments.
 These delegate samplers will be hereby referenced as First and Second.
 This kind of composition forms conditional chaining of both samplers.

 Upon invocation of its `shouldSample` method, the Conjunction sampler MUST invoke `shouldSample` method on the First sampler, passing the same arguments as received, and examine the received sampling Decision.
-Upon receiving `DROP` or `RECORD_ONLY` decision it MUST return the SamplingResult from the First sampler, and it MUST NOT proceed with querying the Second sampler.
+Upon receiving `DROP` or `RECORD_ONLY` decision it MUST return the `SamplingResult` (which includes a set of `Attributes` and `Tracestate` in addition to the sampling Decision) from the First sampler, and it MUST NOT proceed with querying the Second sampler.
 If the sampling decision from the First sampler is `RECORD_AND_SAMPLE`, the Conjunction sampler MUST invoke `shouldSample` method on the Second sampler, effectively passing the `Tracestate` received from the First sampler as the parent trace state.

 If the sampling Decision from the Second sampler is `RECORD_AND_SAMPLE`, the Conjunction sampler MUST return a `SamplingResult` which is constructed as follows:

 - The sampling Decision is `RECORD_AND_SAMPLE`.
-- The set of span Attributes to be added to the `Span` is the union of the sets of Attributes as provided by both samplers.
+- The set of span `Attributes` to be added to the `Span` is the union of the sets of `Attributes` as provided by both samplers.
 - The `Tracestate` to be used with the new `Span` is as provided by the Second sampler, with special handling of the `th` sub-key (the sampling rejection `THRESHOLD`) for the `ot` entry.
-If the First sampler did not provide `th` entry in the returned `Tracestate`, or if the value of the corresponding `THRESHOLD` is not `0`, then the `th` entry MUST be removed from the resulting `Tracestate`.
+If both First and Second samplers provided `th` entry in the returned `Tracestate`, the resulting `Tracestate` MUST contain `th` entry with the `THRESHOLD` being maximum of the `THRESHOLD`s provided by the First and Second samplers.
+Otherwise, the `th` entry MUST be removed.

-If the sampling Decision from the Second sampler is `DROP` or `RECORD_ONLY`, the Conjunction sampler MUST return a `SamplingResult` which is constructed as follows:
+If the sampling Decision from the Second sampler is `RECORD_ONLY`, the Conjunction sampler MUST return a `SamplingResult` which is constructed as follows:

+- The sampling Decision is `RECORD_ONLY`.
+- The set of span `Attributes` to be added to the `Span` is the set of `Attributes` returned by the First sampler.
+- The `Tracestate` to be used with the new `Span` is the `Tracestate` provided by the Second sampler, but with the `th` entry removed.

+If the sampling Decision from the Second sampler is `DROP`, the Conjunction sampler MUST return a `SamplingResult` which is constructed as follows:

 - The sampling Decision is `DROP`.
-- The set of span Attributes to be added to the `Span` is empty.
+- The set of span `Attributes` to be added to the `Span` is empty.
 - The `Tracestate` to be used with the new `Span` is the `Tracestate` provided by the Second sampler, but with the `th` entry removed.

 The `Conjunction` sampler can be useful in a special case where the user wants to keep a group of traces, for example belonging to an end user session, together - meaning to make the same sampling decisions for all traces belonging to the group, as much as possible.